datalad-handbook/book/docs/usecases/REMoDNaV.rst

 Summary
 ^^^^^^^
-This use case demonstrates how to use nested Datalad datasets to create a fully reproducible paper by linking
+This use case demonstrates how to use nested DataLad datasets to create a fully reproducible paper by linking

 #. (different) data sources with
 #. the code needed to compute results and
 #.
 LaTeX files to compile the resulting paper.

-The different components each exist in individual Datalad datasets and are aggregated into a single :term:`Datalad superdataset`.
+The different components each exist in individual DataLad datasets and are aggregated into a single :term:`DataLad superdataset`.
 The resulting superdataset can be publicly shared, data can effortlessly be obtained on demand by anyone that has the superdataset, and results and paper can be generated and recomputed everywhere on demand.